Substitute (association football): History

-The first use of a substitute in international football was on 15 April 1889, in the match between Wales and Scotland at Wrexham.
+The first use of a substitute in international football was on 15 April 1889, in the match between Wales and Scotland in Wrexham.
 Wales's original goalkeeper, Jim Trainer, failed to arrive; local amateur player Alf Pugh started the match and played for some 20 minutes until the arrival of Sam Gillam, who took over from him.
 In 1940, in a match between Mandatory Palestine and Lebanon, Mandatory Palestine centre-half Zvi Fuchs was replaced at half-time by Lonia Dvorin following an injury.
 Also during the qualifying phase for the 1954 World Cup, Horst Eckel of Germany is recorded as having been replaced by Richard Gottinger in their match with the Saarland on 11 October 1953.
 The use of substitutes in World Cup matches was not allowed until the 1970 tournament.

 The number of substitutes usable in a competitive match has increased from zero, meaning that teams were reduced if players' injuries could not allow them to play on, to one in 1958; to two out of a possible five in 1988.
 With the later increases in substitutions allowed, the number of potential substitute players increased to seven.
 The number of substitutes increased to two plus one (injured goalkeeper) in 1994, to three in 1995, and to a fourth substitute in certain competitions (starting from UEFA Euro 2016) in extra time.
 In 2020, following a proposal from FIFA, the International Football Association Board allowed for competition organisers to temporarily allow for a maximum of five substitutions (with an additional allowed in extra time, where applicable) to be made in official matches for the remainder of the year in order to lessen the impact of fixture congestion caused by the COVID-19 pandemic.
 However, there will only be three opportunities to make substitutions (with an additional allowed in extra time, where applicable).
 This change was made permanent in 2022.